The Umbrella Academy: Tom Hopper's scene where he had to overeat

 Tom Hopper has been playing Luther Hargreeves since the first season of The Umbrella Academy in 2019, he was originally known as Number One, who was one of forty-three children born at 12 noon on the first day of October 1989 in mothers who were without previous signs of pregnancy and even without a partner.
 Luther was one of seven babies adopted by billionaire Sir Reginald Hargreeves (Colm Feore) with the intention of training them to save the world.

-Luther Hargreeves’ abilities up to the point of The Umbrella Academy’s third season range from his incredible strength to his great stamina.
+Luther Hargreeves’ abilities up to the time of The Umbrella Academy’s third season refer to his incredible strength and his great stamina.
 Interestingly, unlike his brothers, Luther was the only member of the academy who did not leave and continued to serve Sir Reginald loyally, but later began to regret it.

 Interestingly, his actor Tom Hopper is already tall and muscular, which gives the character more presence by wearing the costume of the huge arms and chest.
 But, according to The Umbrella Academy creator Steve Blackman, there was a moment when many of the production members thought that the star was actually just like the one in his role.